Mixtape-Sessions/Causal-Inference-1/Lab/Lalonde/README.md

 b.
 Further, show baseline covariate balance on the following variables: `re74`, `re75`, `marr`, `educ`, `age`, `black`, `hisp`.

 2. Now, take the treated units from the `nsw` dataset and append to it the CPS control sample `https://github.com/scunning1975/mixtape/raw/master/cps_mixtape.dta`.
+Perform a simple difference-in-means on the combined dataset to estimate the treatment effect with no control group adjustment.

-a.
-First, perform a simple difference-in-means on the combined dataset to estimate the treatment effect with no control group adjustment.
+## Part 2: Selection on Observable Methods

-b.
-Fit a propensity score (logit) model using the following covariates `age + agesq + agecube + educ + educsq + marr + nodegree + black + hisp + re74 + re75 + u74 + u75`, where `u74` and `u75` are indicators for being unemployed in 1974 and 1975 (`re74`/`re75` = 0).
+1. Fit a propensity score (logit) model using the following covariates `age + agesq + agecube + educ + educsq + marr + nodegree + black + hisp + re74 + re75 + u74 + u75`, where `u74` and `u75` are indicators for being unemployed in 1974 and 1975 (`re74`/`re75` = 0).
 Take those weights and calculate the inverse propensity-score weights and use these weights in a simple regression of `re78` on the treatment dummy, `treat`.

-c.
-Note that the previous estimate was still negative.
+2. Note that the previous estimate was still negative.
 That is because we have extremem values for pscore.
 For example, a control unit with pscore $=0.0001$ receives a huge weight: $(1/0.0001) = 1000$.
 Trim the data to observations with pscore $> 0.1$ and $< 0.9$ and reestimate the inverse propensity-score weighted regression of `re78` on `treat`.

-d.
-Using (i) 1:1 nearest-neighbor propensity-score matching with replacement and (ii) coarsened exact matching, estimate a treatment effect.
+3. Using (i) 1:1 nearest-neighbor propensity-score matching with replacement and (ii) coarsened exact matching, estimate a treatment effect.
 You should use the same covariates as part b.

 *Note: for Stata, you can use `-teffects-` command for (i) and the `-cem-` package for (ii).
 For R, you can use the `{MatchIt}` package*